Average read time: 12 minutes

 At a strategic and operational level, Unilever’s human rights work is led by our Global Vice President, Integrated Social Sustainability.
 Monitoring third-party compliance to the standards of our Responsible Sourcing Policy (RSP) is delivered by our Legal – Business Integrity function.
 Our Integrated Social Sustainability team focuses on addressing the root causes of endemic business and human rights issues and social impact programmes, and on working with our suppliers on critical and endemic issues to move from good to best practice.

 Our Unilever Sustainability Advisory Council

 The Unilever Sustainability Advisory Council comprises independent external specialists in sustainability who guide and critique the development of our strategy.

-One of the specialists is Professor John Ruggie, who from 2005-2011 was the Secretary-General’s Special Representative for Business & Human Rights.
+For several years we were privileged to have the late Professor John Ruggie as one of our advisers.
+John Ruggie was the Secretary-General’s Special Representative for Business & Human Rights from 2005-2011.
 He created the UN Guiding Principles on Business & Human Rights, adopted unanimously by the Human Rights Council, which now constitute the global standard in this area.

 Looking to the future

 Human rights, and our work to embed and promote respect for them, cannot be separated from the changing economic and political conditions in our markets.
 New social challenges continue to arise, and we need to keep innovating to meet them.

 For example, the use of technology – and in particular digital – can bring further transparency and agility to identify the issues that workers are facing, so that we can focus on remediation, prevention and best practices.
 But we need to ensure that technological development and automation don’t undermine the rights of workers.